saloni0104/Project-Jeevika/README.md

 # Project Jeevika

 Jeevika is a website made to act as a platform of communication between the NGOs and the donors by bridging the gap between the two in dire times like these where lives of the underpriviledged have become extremely tough.
+Jeevika also helps the needy to get updated with the latest help drives around them by SMS.
+People can register their Phone Numbers with us very easily by just sending an SMS.

 ## Our Idea